-Inclusion in our school means that we actively create a community where we recognise and affirm the value and dignity of every child, staff member, governor and parent.
+Inclusion at St Joseph's means that we actively create a community where we recognise and affirm the value and dignity of every child, staff member, governor and parent.
 We provide every one with the means and opportunity to develop their potential intellectually, emotionally, physically, socially and spiritually.
 We aim to raise the aspirations of and expectations for all pupils with SEND with a focus on their outcomes.

 Definition of Special Educational Needs